-Visual #7-7 In the 1950s University of Chicago doctoral student Stanley Miller devised an experiment to test part of this hypothesis by finding out if some of the simplest components of cells, amino acids, could form under such conditions.
-Miller attempted to simulate the atmosphere proposed by Oparin and Haldane in an apparatus that brought together methane ( $CH_4$ ), ammonia ( $NH_3$ ), water vapor ( $H_2O$ ), and hydrogen ( $H_2$ ) in a spark chamber.
-(Others later used different energy sources such as heat, UV, or impact energy in their experiments.)
-The mixture of gases was struck periodically by electric sparks, and the compounds produced were removed every so often by a trapping mechanism.
-After a while he found that his apparatus had indeed produced some amino acids.
+In the 1950's a University of Chicago doctoral student named Stanley Miller devised an experiment to test part of this hypothesis by finding out if some of the simplest components of cells, amino acids, could form under such conditions.
+Miller attempted to simulate the atmosphere proposed by Oparin and Haldane in an apparatus that brought together methane (CH4), ammonia (NH3), water vapor (H2O), and hydrogen (H2) in a spark chamber.
+(There was no sulfur or phosphorus.)
+Others later used different energy sources such as heat, UV, or impact energy in their experiments.
+The were struck periodically by electric sparks, and the compounds produced were removed every so often by a trapping mechanism.
+After a while Miller found that his apparatus had indeed produced some amino acids.